bright-dev/bright/doc/source/Reprocess.rst

 .. method:: Reprocess.setParams()

     Here the parameters for :class:`Reprocess` are set.
-For example, reprocessing this amounts to just a "Mass" parameter::
+For reprocessing, this amounts to just a "Mass" parameter::

         self.ParamsIn["Mass"]  = self.IsosIn.mass